 Spread over 7800 hectares, the Domaine de Chantilly is peppered with historical monuments, prestigious sporting venues and natural landscapes, each proudly parading an illustrious history, imposing architecture, opulent splendour.
 This magical setting is ideal for quality private and business functions.
-The Grand Stables can hold up to 600 people under the stunning 28m-high dome.
+The Great Stables can hold up to 600 people under the stunning 28m-high dome.

 Among the French tradition of Le Nôtre, the English garden and the Potager des Princes, every outdoor space plays its own role in a wonderful theatre of colours, on the banks of the Saint Jean canal.

 The Jeu de Paume amazes with its size and, nearby, the beautiful Maison de Sylvie built in the 17th century in a rustic setting.
 Here, like everywhere, the brilliance of France's largest principality shines on.

 Château de Chantilly